Find out how to give children aged 5-13 the very best nutrition with our expert guide.

 - include reduced fat milks, yogurts, cheeses and or alternatives

-- choose water as a drink
+- choose water as their main drink

 Care should be taken to:

 - limit saturated fat and moderate total fat intake

 - consume only moderate amounts of sugars and keep to guidelines on foods containing added or 'free' sugars

 Mornings can be chaotic and as a parent you can be pushed for time getting everyone ready for school as well as sitting down to eat breakfast.
 But the first meal of the day is very important for school age children and should not be missed.
 Studies have repeatedly shown that children who eat breakfast have far higher vitamin, mineral and fibre intakes and are better nourished, which helps them to focus in the classroom.